hotrungnhan/remitano_interview/readme.md

 * List all shared videos
 * Share a youtube video
 * Realtime notifcation when other user share a video (must login)
+## Highlight
+* FE: cache list video && invalidate when new video come
+* BE: 88% unit test.
 # Requirement
 ## Local
 ```bash